 \subsection{Light Quark}

 The variations of $n_q /T^3$ as a function of $T$ for light quark for finite and infinite volume are shown in Figure.\,\ref{fig:5}.

-This $n_q /T^3$ vs. T plots [\ref{fig:5}] do not have a Poisson like nature.
+This $n_q /T^3$ vs. T plots [\ref{fig:5}] do not have a Poisson-like nature.
 These plots have a rapid change in their slope, in the small T region and the slope decreases slowly after the peak for the infinite volume case.
-An inflection point is located near to left of the peak, and another one is little bit further from the peak at right.
+An inflection point is located near the left of the peak, and another one is a little bit further from the peak at the right.
 So the critical point is assumed to be at the peak of the curves.
 The red and black points are very far away (at left) from the peak for every energy value.
-The $T_{C}$ points (green points) are located very near to the peak of the curves.
-In case of finite volume system size, the peaks are not present (may be due to unavailability of data).
+The $T_{C}$ points (green points) are located very near the peak of the curves.
+In the case of finite volume system size, the peaks are not present (may be due to unavailability of data).
 Both the calculated $T_c$ values are similar for finite and infinite cases.

 The $n_q /T^3$ vs. $T/\mu_q$ plots in Figure.\,\ref{fig:6} have the same kind of nature as the $n_q /T^3$ vs. T graphs, as the only difference is that, the T axis is scaled by a factor of $\mu_q$ .
 So, the position of the CEP can also be estimated from these graphs.
 The calculated $T_c$ values (green points) are very near to the peak of the curves.
-Other two type of points (points corresponding to temperature associated with BES energies, calculated in PNJL and HRG model) are far away from the peak.
+The other two types of points (points corresponding to the temperature associated with BES energies, calculated in PNJL and HRG model) are far away from the peak.

 The variations of $n_q $ as a function of $T$ for light quark for finite and infinite volume are shown in Figure.\,\ref{fig:7}.
 The $n_q$ vs. T graphs have no maxima as such for both the finite and infinite volume.
 Finding CEP from this type of plot is difficult.
 In the region between the black and green points, there is an inflection point, where the slope of the curves have changed it's nature.
-Critical point lies near to that point.
+Critical point lies near that point.